Cato Networks Knowledge Base

 Notes:

-• This option doesn’t rely on the tunnel being established.
+• This option doesn’t rely on the establishment of a tunnel.

 • When a Socket is disconnected from the Cato Cloud, all other site ranges are withdrawn.
 This allows continued reachability in a case where the BGP peer has a secondary path that can be alternatively used as a next hop if it temporarily disconnects from the Cato Cloud.
 (Supported from Socket version 17.0 and higher)